SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventionsList.md

   instead of `Cut kEnergy_SBNworkshop2020`.

 `[NA.04]` <span id="NA04"> **[+++]**
-  with a corresponding `_tag` unless defined in a namespace (e.g. `kEnergyCut_2020PAC`).
+  End the name of a cut with a corresponding `_tag` unless defined in a namespace (e.g. `kEnergyCut_2020PAC`).

 `[NA.05]` <span id="NA05"> **[+++]**